aesom-e/Dino-Game-Internship-Project/how_it_all_works.md

 ## The event handler

-`handlers.handle_events` handles all pygame events.
+`handlers.handle_events` handles all PyGame events.
 It chooses what to do based on the game's current state (see the section on the state handler)

 ## The state handler (state_handler.py)

 The state handler handles most of the code.
 It has a state variable which controls what part of the game is currently running.
 It also handles which objects are active (objects are discussed later)

 The majority of the game loop is run with `state_handler.handle`.
 It calls on a series of subhandlers to do its work for it

+## Sounds

+Sounds are handled by `sound.py` and `music.py`.
+They just act as wrappers for PyGame's internal music handler

 ## Objects